near/docs/docs/4.tools/cli.md

 :::info

 The NEAR CLI also comes with an implementation in Rust called [`near-cli-rs`](https://github.com/near/near-cli-rs).
-If you want to use near-cli whilst you have near-cli-rs installed, prefix the following commands with "npx".
+If you want to use `near-cli` while you have `near-cli-rs` installed, prefix the following commands with `npx`.
 :::

 ## Overview {#overview}